Adventures in second-guessing the obvious. Curious Public at Central Library is a weekly learning party for inquisitive minds and critical thinkers.

 ☞ Download and share the Curious Public at Central Library 2017 poster.

-Whatever it is that you love or hate, champion or confront, it all happens this perplexing thing called ‘time.’
+Whatever it is that you love or hate, champion or confront, it all happens in this perplexing, beautiful, and damning thing we call ‘time.’

 - The Good, Great, Bad, and Terrifying: adapting to the world of social media